island-lang/island-lang.github.io/README.md

 ## Conditionally knowable properties

 Let's look more closely at the previous section's example.
-Notice the two mapping rules that define the value of `age`:
+Notice the two mapping rules that define the value of `greeting`:

 ```isl
 given age >= 18